Introduction

 This is called hardening off.
 It simply means getting plants used to outdoor conditions gradually, including wind, cooler nights and stronger light.

 If seedlings go straight from a sheltered windowsill into full summer sun, they can scorch, wilt or stop growing.
-That early check can make bolting more likely in crops that are already prone to stress.

 A simple hardening-off routine is: